 battleface

-Mountain biking travel insurance: Your mountain biking adventure awaits new
+Mountain biking travel insurance: Your mountain biking adventure awaits you

-If you’re planning a mountain biking trip, it’s important that you have a travel insurance policy in place — one that covers adventure sports including mountain biking.
-Here’s what you need to know about mountain biking insurance, both for domestic and international travel.
+When planning a mountain biking trip, it’s important that you have the right travel insurance policy in place — one that covers adventure sports including mountain biking.
+Here’s what you need to know about mountain biking insurance, for both domestic and international travel.

 Top mountain biking destinations